sascommunities/sas-microsoft-graph-api/README.md

    "resource" : "https://graph.microsoft.com"
 }
 ```
+> **NOTE:** Working in an Azure Government tenant?
+See previous section for guidance on how the redirect_uri and resource URL value might need to change.

 Designate a secure location for this file and for your token.json file (to be created in a later step).
 The information within these files is sensitive and specific to you and should be protected.
 See [How to protect your REST API credentials in SAS programs for guidance](https://blogs.sas.com/content/sasdummy/2018/01/16/hide-rest-api-tokens/).